-Figure 166.
+Figure 160.
 The System / Firmware Update page.

-The current version of the router's firmware is displayed in the Current firmware version field.
+You can view the current version of the router's firmware on the Summary page.

 By default, the automatic check for the router's firmware updates is enabled.
 If a firmware update is available, a notification will be displayed in the top right corner of the page.